3 Days in Venice: The Queen of the Adriatic Sea

 Rialto Bridge

-You don't have to look for the bridge on a map or anywhere, Rialto Bridge is like the central point of Venice, you will see so many signages at various places in the city giving directions to the bridge.
+You don't have to look for the bridge on a map or anywhere; the Rialto Bridge is like the central point of Venice, and you will see a lot of signage at various places in the city giving directions to the bridge.

-Rialto Bridge is one of the oldest arched bridges in Venice built over the narrowest point of the Grand Canal and the most frequented attraction in Venice.
+The Rialto Bridge is one of the oldest arched bridges in Venice, built over the narrowest point of the Grand Canal and the most frequented attraction in Venice.

 Very close to the Rialto Bridge is the Rialto Marketplace.
-A visit to this market will give you an interesting insight into the everyday Venetian life.
-Here you can get all kinds of fruits and vegetables and some amazing seasonal fruits.
+A visit to this market will give you an interesting insight into everyday Venetian life.
+Here you can get all kinds of fruits and vegetables, and some amazing seasonal fruits.
 You can spend some time here rummaging through preparations with local herbs and spices.
-We got some ready-to-use Italian sauces and they were amazing.
+We got some ready-to-use Italian sauces, and they were amazing.

 Rialto Bridge is touristy and crowded.
 However, the view of the canal is stunning from here.
 You should plan to spend a day and an evening here.